kindelia/Kindelia/WHITEPAPER.md

 and that protecting the network against them is overkill.
 I agree with his sentiment, and I believe, and hope, that humanity will never find itself in a situation where two sides of the world go completely out of communication for weeks due to some catastrophic event.
-But if that does happen, I like the concept of having a resilient digital economy capable of recovering.
-Kindelia is designed to be that back-up plan, an ultra-secure, meteor-proof blockchain that will still be there in case everything goes wrong, and, as such, relying on Proof of Work is on par with that goal.
+But if that does happen, I believe we should have at least one ultra-resilient digital economy capable of recovering.
+Kindelia fills that role, being the back-up plan, meteor-proof computer that, along Bitcoin, will still be there in case everything goes wrong.

 Finally, there is a common misconception that proof of stake increases a network's layer 1 scalability, efficiency and throughput.
 That is simply not